JamesLawton/poseet-copy-01/content/pages/faq.md

           We use a proprietary scoring algorithm that estimates how accurate your movement was to the reference video.
 The highest score attainable is 10,000.
-      - title: Sagittis vitae et leo duis ut diam?
+      - title: Do you sell my data or videos?
         content: >-
           Ac felis donec et odio pellentesque.
 Sagittis vitae et leo duis ut diam quam nulla.
 Ullamcorper a lacus vestibulum sed arcu non odio